Arago Cave: Excavation history

-Known since the middle of the nineteenth century for the remains of animals, the Arago cave began to yield evidence of prehistoric industry to J. Abelanet in 1948.
+Known since the middle of the nineteenth century for the remains of animals, Arago Cave began to yield evidence of prehistoric industry to J. Abelanet in 1948.
 In the 1950s, the brothers Ribes de Maury and Raymond Gabas of Saint-Paul-de-Fenouillet were among the first to perform excavations, as amateur archaeologists.
 They collaborated with J. Abelanet and their findings helped realize the importance and richness of the site.

 Systematic excavation campaigns, led by Henry de Lumley, have been conducted every year since April 1964.
 The first annual campaigns (in 1964, 1965 and 1966) lasted two weeks.
 The following ones, from 1967 to 1978, one month, then three months (from 1979 to 1991) and, since 1992, five months.
 The Arago cave was listed as a historic monument in April 1965.

 Stratigraphy and chronology

 Its powerful filling, about ten meters thick, covers most of the Middle Pleistocene and has been the subject of numerous attempts at radiometric dating that are sometimes contradictory.
 Limit ages of about 700 and 350 000 years were obtained by uranium-thorium dating for stalagmitic floors at the base (floor 0) and at the top (floor α) of the stratigraphic sequence, respectively.